xchellx/Demolisher/readme.md

 ### Export
 **TODO:** *Help section on export functionality*

+**NOTE:** Wrap mode for materials are not considered.
+This must be manually done from whatever 3D software you plan to import the OBJ to. (ergo, materials that have a wrap mode of CLAMP, MIRROR, or REPEAT will not appear correctly).
+To see what wrap mode each material has, the wrap mode will be written for each material in the MTL as `# WrapS - ...` and `#WrapT - ...` (open the MTL in a text editor of your choice).

 ### Render Flags
 There are certain flags and data in the BIN model format for graph objects which are displayed in _Demolisher_ (some of which can be toggled).
 The supported ones are as follows: